How to tell children and young people that someone is seriously ill

 How might my child react to being told their loved one is seriously ill?

 Children can respond very differently to the news that someone is ill.
 They may be very distressed or angry.
-Or they may not seem to react at all and ask ‘what’s for tea’ or ‘can I go and play’.
+Or they may not seem to react at all and ask, ‘what’s for tea’ or ‘can I go and play.’
 Try not to worry about their immediate response, this doesn’t mean that they don’t care.
 It can be hard for children to take in what is being said straight away and they may need time to understand and express their emotions.

 It’s a good idea to mention the illness from time to time, as children sometimes don’t want to or don’t feel able to ask questions.

-“You know I told that [name] is ill?
+“You know I told you that [name] is ill?
 Well I’d like to talk about it with you a bit more.”

 “I wondered if you had some questions that I can try to answer for you?”